John Palmer, Board Chair

-Wilbur Hobbs, Jr., Treasurer & Chair – Finance Committee
+Wilbur Hobbs, Jr., Treasurer & Chair – Finance and Investment Committee

 Wilbur E. Hobbs, Jr. is SVP & Chief Lending Officer of Community Bank of the Bay based in Oakland.
 He serves on the board of ICA/FundGoodJobs (a Non-Bank CDFI) and is committed to making a difference in economic development, financial education and affordable access to capital.

 As Chief Credit Officer (2005 – 2012) of Community Bank of the Bay, Hobbs led credit policy design and implementation over a period when the bank grew to $110 Million in Loans from less than $45 Million.
 This period experienced the deepest economic recession since the Great Depression of the 1930s, but Community Bank of the Bay more than doubled the size of its loan portfolio through prudent banking practices and the acquisition of equity capital.